 A 2015 Aquifer and Wellhead Protection Plan for Bowser Waterworks District by Payne Engineering Geology identifies a wellhead protection area for the District's wells in close proximity to its wells on Crosley Road.
-The wellhead protection well capture zone area extends from the wells lease area on Crosley Road, south and west through Crown Land that was formerly the Bowser Seed Orchard, and including private properties on Cowland Road.
+The well capture zone extends from the wells south and west through Crown Land that was formerly the Bowser Seed Orchard, and including private properties on Cowland Road.
 All of the wells and some of the protection area are within the Coastal Douglas Fir land use order area which effectively offers some protection.
 The site of the former Bowser Seed Orchard is not protected by the Coastal Douglas Fir land use order area and any proposed future use of that property should be considered in relation to potential contamination of the water supply for Bowser Waterworks.